nubenetes/awesome-kubernetes/docs/argocd.md

 - [thenewstack.io: Applied GitOps with ArgoCD](https://thenewstack.io/applied-gitops-with-argocd/)
 - [thenewstack.io: Why ArgoCD Is the Lifeline of GitOps](https://thenewstack.io/why-argo-cd-is-the-lifeline-of-gitops/)
 - [openshift.com: Getting Started with ApplicationSets](https://www.openshift.com/blog/getting-started-with-applicationsets) "App of Apps" pattern.
-- [gspann.com: Significance of Using Spinnaker When Adopting a Kubernetes Environment 🌟](https://www.gspann.com/resources/blogs/ignificance-of-using-spinnaker-when-adopting-a-kubernetes-environment/) Spinnaker acts as a multi-cloud deployment tool to support continuous workflows in a Kubernetes nvironment.
-Understand the Spinnaker architecture and learn about the best practices that can help you better deploy applications on Kubernetes clusters.
 - [medium: Argo CD: A Tool for Kubernetes DevOps](https://medium.com/geekculture/argo-cd-a-tool-for-kubernetes-devops-c46f2881edfe)
 - [itnext.io: ArgoCD: users, access, and RBAC](https://itnext.io/argocd-users-access-and-rbac-ddf9f8b51bad)
 - [opensource.com: Automatically create multiple applications in Argo CD](https://opensource.com/article/21/7/automating-argo-cd)